yashbhure009/CyberFinGuard/backend/ingestion/README.md

 Wazuh Manager
 Wazuh Indexer
 Wazuh Dashboard
-Verify Wazuh API
+3. Verify Wazuh API

+From WSL:

 curl -k https://localhost:55000

 The API should respond and require authentication.

-Configure Wazuh environment variables
+4. Configure Wazuh Environment Variables

 Add the following to the CyberFinGuard .env file: